Physiocracy: Individualism and laissez-faire

 The physiocrats, especially Turgot, believed that self-interest was the motivation for each segment of the economy to play its role.
 Each individual is best suited to determine what goods they want and what work would provide them with what they want out of life.
-While a person might labor for the benefit of others, they will work harder for their own benefit; however, each person's needs are being supplied by many other people.
+Althougha person might labor for the benefit of others, they will work harder for their own benefit; nonetheless, each person's needs are being supplied by many other people.
 The system works best when there is a complementary relationship between one person's needs and another person's desires, and so trade restrictions place an unnatural barrier to achieving one's goals.
 Laissez-faire was popularized by physiocrat Vincent de Gournay who is said to have adopted the term from François Quesnay's writings on China.

 Private property

 None of the theories concerning the value of land could work without strong legal support for the ownership of private property.
 Combined with the strong sense of individualism, private property becomes a critical component of the Tableau's functioning.

 The physiocrats believed in the institution of private property.
 They saw property as a tree and its branches, as social institutions.

 They actually stated that landlords must enjoy 2/5 on the land surpluses.
 They also advocated that landlords should be given dues, otherwise they would take the land away from the cultivators.